Man pleads guilty to operating massive drug ring out of lavish home on University Lake

 In a news release, U.S. Attorney Ronald Gathe Jr. said that Francisco Palma, 43, admitted to buying cocaine from Mexico and selling it in Baton Rouge, New Orleans and other cities.

-He pled guilty to conspiracy to distribute and to possess with intent to distribute cocaine and heroin, possession of firearms in furtherance of a drug trafficking crime, unlawful travel in aid of a racketeering enterprise, unlawful use of communications facilities, and money laundering
+He pled guilty to conspiracy to distribute and to possess with intent to distribute cocaine and heroin, possession of firearms in furtherance of a drug trafficking crime, unlawful travel in aid of a racketeering enterprise, unlawful use of communications facilities, and money laundering.

 Agents seized more than $250,000 in illegal drug proceeds, luxury vehicles, heroin, cocaine, and marijuana, and thirteen firearms during the investigation.